 - Negotiating your claim.
 Do not try to negotiate a settlement until you have reached the end of all medical treatment and you have a written diagnosis and prognosis for the future from your physician.
 The economic portion of your claim, which represents out-of-pocket expenses such as medical bills and lost wages, is often easier to negotiate.
 The non-economic portion of your claim, which is what most people think of as “pain and suffering,” can be much more difficult to determine.
 A victim is often unable to remain objective enough to negotiate this portion of the claim.
 An experienced car accident lawyer can help you negotiate a settlement or bring a claim in court if the insurance company will not agree to full and fair compensation.

-Injured in a South Carolina Car Accident?
+Injured in an Accident?
 Let the Louthian Law Firm Help You

 If you’ve been in an accident, it’s important to make sure that you understand your legal rights.
 South Carolina law on car wrecks is complex, and the deadline for filing a claim can be short.
-You should speak to the Louthian Law Firm as soon as you think you may need a South Carolina auto accident lawyer.
+You should speak to the Louthian Law Firm as soon as you think you may need an auto accident lawyer.

 We have defended the rights of accident victims and others injured in South Carolina since 1959, and we’re committed to providing personalized service to you while aggressively going after wrongdoers.
 And because we know how financially devastating an accident can be, we never charge you a dime until your case is won.